-Project ALIVE was pilot project executed by the eHealth Centre of Excellence and funded by eHealth Ontario, designed to create a model for improving the clinical value of information in electronic medical records (EMR), through standardization and codification of EMR data.
+Project ALIVE was a pilot project executed by the eHealth Centre of Excellence and funded by eHealth Ontario, and was designed to create a model for improving the clinical value of information in electronic medical records (EMR), through standardization and codification of EMR data.

 Through Project ALIVE, the Centre for Family Medicine FHT was able to code 18 chronic conditions using SNOMED CT and ICD-9 in all patient records and developed reliable alerts and reminders encouraging clinicians to implement best practices for patients being seen.
 These alerts and reminders have been designed to fit into workflow and be carried out by multiple members of the care team.

 The LEADing Practice Initiative is designed to raise awareness and understanding of the clinical benefits of digital health.
 LEADing Practices are noteworthy examples of high-quality leadership and service delivery (Accreditation Canada, 2013).